 - heritage and landscape

-As an MPhil or MRes student, you will critically evaluate an approved subject.
-Make a significant and independent contribution to knowledge in the sector, and demonstrate an understanding of research methods through a thesis and coursework.
+As a postgraduate student, you will critically evaluate an approved topic, resulting in an independent contribution to knowledge, and demonstrate an understanding of research methods through a thesis and coursework.

-- International students need IELTS 6.5 overall (no less than 6.0 in writing and 5.5 in any other band) or equivalent .
+- EU and international students need IELTS 6.5 overall (with a minimum of 6.0 in writing and 5.5 in any other component) or equivalent

 See the further details of tuition fees when studying a course at the University of Gloucestershire.

-Opportunities to do studentships with partner organisations
+Opportunities to complete studentships with partner organisations

 Strengthen your learning and experience, working on a research project with an external organisation.
 Studentships are sometimes built into research projects.
 Where this is the case, they will be advertised via the university, the Guardian and on jobs.ac.uk.